Nordic-Accessibility-Community-Group/working-with-EN-301-549/Accessibility Statement Template.md

 > Here you list the errors you know about.

 ## How we work with accessibility
-We work with Company XYZ as an external accessibility auditor for our websites, apps and ICT (information and communication technologies).
-Our goal is to go beyond the legal requirement to create the best user experience we can.
-To ensure that you as a customer feel safe with us, we are constantly learning about accessibility.
+> 1. Describe how you actually test the sites, apps and physical accessibility.
+> 2. Strive for always doing beyond the legal requirements - accessibility is for the users.
+> 3. Describe how you ensure that you learn continously about accessibility and embed it into processes.
+> 4. Do you partner with accessibility specialist companies?

 ## Notifying the market surveillance
 The accessibility requirements of the law are considered to be met with the exception of known deficiencies listed in this accessibility statement.